 More than the tangible successes of Eng Bee Tin, it is Gerry’s perseverance and generous spirit that truly inspires Filipino brands to innovate, go global, and give back to their own communities,” said Meralco SAVP and Biz Partners Head Cecille Domingo.
 “We are honored to name him a Meralco Biz Luminary for 2016.”

+Let Meralco Biz power a brighter tomorrow for your business.
 To read more of our customers' success stories, click here.